Does the candidate experience harm quality of hire?

 Candidate experience improves conversion.
 What conversion?

 With a candidate-friendly approach, conversions will increase in the short term.
-As a percentage, more candidates are moving on to the hire phase.
+As a percentage, more candidates are moving on to the hiring phase.
 Well done!

 But what’s the effect on other KPI’s on the longer term, that is the question.
 Does it benefit the performance?
 Top performers perform at least 50% better than average.
 What about sickness absence?
 Turnover figures?
 Customer satisfaction?
 Competitiveness?
 Execution power?
 These figures came under pressure in 2007-2008.
 The recession only strengthened that effect.
 Will history repeat itself?